 As a mental heath nurse, Steak’s very first order at Brioche Burger was the aptly-named “Mad man”.
 After opening up a dialogue and building a rapport with her burger, she came to understand the manifestations of its psychosis, and built a therapeutic relationship based on mutual trust and respect.
 She then proceeded to eat it whole.
 (I promise she doesn’t do the same with her real patients.
 I think).
-The regular beef patty within the Mad Man could instantly be distinguished to its dry-aged Angus counterparts within the Cojack, and the difference in quality was evident in every aspect.
+The regular beef patty within the Mad Man could instantly be distinguished to its dry-aged Angus counterparts, and the difference in quality was rather evident.
 The regular patty lacked the same depth of flavour found within the dry-aged patties, and the texture was nowhere near as crumbly, nor as integrated.
-It did however, do well to deliver a reasonable amount of satisfaction.
-However, the real winners within the Mad Man were the auxiliary components.
+It did however, do well to deliver a reasonable amount of satisfaction, and the real winners within it were the auxiliary components.
 The heavily-caramelised onion rings possessed a sticky coating that delivered a mildly spicy, yet sweet flavour, whilst the barbecue sauce delivered a pleasantly sweet and subtle tang.

 8oz 21-day-dry-aged Angus ribeye steak